 MIJAÍN LÓPEZ (CUBA, GRECO-ROMAN WRESTLING)

 Cuba has had great athletes in its history, so selecting one is very complicated.
 Among the multi-medals winners, none more prominent than the Greco-Roman style wrestler, Mijaín López, who has remained for over a decade as his division’s leader.
-This portentous athlete who, like Bolt, impresses by his stature and, in his case, by the corpulence, conquered three Olympic titles in consecutive dates (2008 to 2016), won five world crowns and two Pan American Games.
+This portentous athlete who, like Bolt, impresses by his stature and, in his case, by the corpulence, conquered four Olympic titles in consecutive dates (2008 to 2021), won five world crowns and three Pan American Games.